Important note: “IP11” claim inception rates

 • Summarises feedback on the proposed rates, issued for consultation in Working Paper 131 and the Committee’s responses to this feedback; and

 • Discusses future work.

-A spreadsheet of “IP11” claim inception rates is available alongside this paper.
-This replaces the spreadsheet of claim inception and sample termination rates made available alongside Working Paper 131.
+A spreadsheet of “IP11” central claim inception rates, and indicative adjustments following discovery of underlying data issues, is available alongside this paper.
+This replaces the previous version and the spreadsheet of claim inception and sample termination rates made available alongside Working Paper 131.

 A briefing note on the final “IP11” claim inception and termination rates has also been issued and is publicly available alongside this paper.
 It provides an overview of the rates and is aimed at those receiving advice based on the tables, such as Non-Executive Directors.